 Deploying ICT solutions to enable monitoring and verification is another market enabler and opportunity for local businesses and professionals.
 Finally, establishing a local green buildings industry is what would sustain the green movement.
 Leveraging local resources and guiding local innovation towards green building solutions should be the focus of the future.

 Awareness raising is usually the long-term investment in behavioral change.
 When it comes to greening the real estate sector, there are several target groups across the supply chain that require different forms of awareness raising.
-Starting from architects, designers and developers and passing by electro-mechanical and construction engineers, towards contractors, material suppliers and consultants.
+Starting from architects, designers and developers and passing by electro-mechanical and construction engineers, towards contractors, material suppliers and consultants, click here for more information.

 Each of those has a different need and mindset and would require creative messages and tools to join the green movement.
 The financial implications on short and long terms are usually important to include in addition to other factors like health, comfort, and environmental stewardship.
 Communicators need to work with green professionals in order to design awareness campaigns that can lead to behavior change.